dylanbrown64/CryptographyApp/README.md

 # Cryptography Web App
 ## Dylan Brown

-The app is set up to run the front end on localhost port 3000.
+The app is set up to run locally.
+The front end should be on localhost port 3000.
-The backend is set to run on localhost port 8000 using a uvicorn server to run FastAPI
+The backend is set to run on localhost port 8000 using a uvicorn server to run FastAPI.

 The src file contains all front end work written by me.